learn-co-curriculum/careers-online-presence-github/README.md

 #### 7. If You Fork Code, Actually Work on It.
-- Create meaningful contributions to other people’s code; if you want to note a fork to return to later, delete the fork, but start the repo it came from.
+- Create meaningful contributions to other people’s code; if you want to note a fork to return to later, delete the fork, but star the repo it came from.
 - Your GitHub should communicate that you can build purposeful, meaningful apps/projects and features.
 - Companies are interested in what you are capable of creating, not that you completed a lesson; avoid arbitrarily pinning forked Learn.co lessons.